aidanmelen/bobcat-miner-python/README.md

 # Diagnoser Usage

-The diagnoser is meant to automate the adminstration on the bobcat.
-If the bobcat is in an unhealthy state then the diagnoser will atemmpt to repair it.
+The diagnoser is meant to automate bobcat miner adminstration.
+If the bobcat is unhealthy then the diagnoser will attempt to repair it.

 ```
 from bobcat import Bobcat